pr-curtis/pr-curtis.github.io/DH/network_analysis.md

 <p></p>

-The network analysis metrics in Cytoscape also provide mathematical analyses that make it possible to compare the connectivity of individual edges/nodes and understand who the most active players are.
+The network analysis metrics in Cytoscape also provide mathematical analyses that make it possible to compare the connectivity of individual nodes and understand who the most active players are.
 This was particularly useful with two networks to compare.
 For example, I looked at two measurements in each: <b>betweenness centrality</b> and <b>stress centrality</b>.
 Betweenness centrality measures the ratio of shortest paths to a given item, while stress centrality measures the number of shortest paths passing through the item.
 Both of these are useful for thinking about how integral an individual is to our overall network.
 <p></p>
 <p></p>
 <center>